wangx6/runbook/README.md

 ```
 __Task 1__
 ```
-Unit test the validator with required scenarios – 2 hours
+Unit test the validator with required scenarios.
+Estimation: 2 hours
 ```
 __Task 2__
 ```
-Trigger popup component if the validation failed – 1 hour
+Trigger popup component if the validation failed.
+Estimation: 1 hour
 ```
-_Task 3__
+__Task 3__
 ```
-Highlight the input box and display the error message at the right of the input. – 3 hours
+Highlight the input box and display the error message at the right of the input.
+Estimation: 3 hours
 ```
 __Task 4__
 ```
-Scroll the window to the first input that contains error. – 3 hours
+Scroll the window to the first input that contains error.
+Estimation: 3 hours
 ```

 ## Version Control